 Tickets purchased online can quickly and easily be scanned from your mobile device using your email confirmation.
 We are thrilled that they offer military discounted tickets at different military installations.

-While we were visiting Galveston and Galveston Island, one of my favorite things to do was to browse the souvenir shops and pick up some goodies for my besties.
+While we were visiting the City of Galveston and Galveston Island, one of my favorite things to do was to browse the souvenir and specialty shops.